decorative image of colorful blurry lights

 Rachel Kripke-Ludwig (Advisory Council)

-Rachel Kripke-Ludwig (she/her) is a nonspeaking, college-bound autistic advocate.
+Rachel Kripke-Ludwig (she/her) is a nonspeaking autistic advocate and college student.
 She is a Community Partner in the AASPIRE Community Based Participatory Research Group.
 She is working on a five-year study to develop tools to measure outcomes for adult autism services and is developing a suicide prevention project for autistic adults.
 Rachel leads The Other Option, a workshop and program for AAC users with high support needs who want to direct their services.
 The program models how to run a successful group of self-advocates who require Communication Regulation Support.
 She is on the organizing committee for the Stanford Neurodiversity Summit, and is a frequent speaker on neurodiversity and the rights of nonspeaking autistics.
 To learn more about Rachel, please visit Rachel Tells It All.

 DJ Savarese (Advisory Council)